 Outside of work and school Angela enjoys supporting her children’s love of their sports and can regularly be found at the tennis club, by the swimming pool, or out on the athletics oval – usually helping out or squeezing in her own exercise time!
 She also loves pilates, swimming, and catching up with friends for a brisk walk, a chat and a coffee.

-A people person, Des is also a woodworking enthusiast and a novice luthier, with an interest in the great philosophers.
+A people person, Des is also a woodworking enthusiast and a novice luthier, with an interest in great philosophers and astronomy.
 Des listens to a variety of musical genres.
-A shy musician, Des constantly tries to improve his guitar and bass playing skills.
-Sport has been an ever-present passion, especially cricket.
+A shy musician, Des regularly tries to improve his guitar and bass playing skills.
+Sports has been an ever-present passion, especially cricket.
 He has enjoyed playing cricket, golf, Australian rules football, volleyball, and a variety of other sports over many years.
 He hopes to improve one day!

 Alex attended our school for his entire schooling, from age of three to the International Baccalaureate.
 He was taught by our founder, Mrs Duyker-de-Vries, as well as by some of our current Life Members of the School.
 He was the first in the school to receive an International Baccalaureate Bilingual Diploma (English and Greek).

 Having graduated with a Commerce Degree, Alex has, since 2008, owned and run a boutique creative and marketing agency, working with many successful businesses in Perth.
 Along with his intimate knowledge of the school, he brings real-world marketing, communications and creative expertise, as well as business acumen to the Board.